 Technically Oriented - users who are either already familiar with computers or have sufficient motivation to learn and use everything they can get their hands on.
 These people want to have complete control over the way they retrieve and format information.
 They are often business or systems analysts who have moved into an enterprise function.
-They want to have all of the tools the business intelligence development staff uses.
+They want to have all of the tools the data lake development staff uses.

 Most enterprises have all of these categories of individuals.
-This makes it advisable to provide each type of user interface.
+This makes it advisable to provide each type of data lake user interface.

-The final user interface criterion is that it supports the access metadata designed for the business intelligence.
+The final user interface criterion is that it supports the access metadata designed for the data lake.
 If a user interface is easy to use, allows all potential users to get the information they need in the format they need, and does it in an acceptable amount of time, it is the right interface.

-Business Intelligence Engine(s)
+Data Lake Engine(s)

-Once the information requirements and metadata have been identified and documented, user interfaces have been designed, and the data structure has been selected, a process that will support the business intelligence data and all access approaches should be selected.
-Key issues include capability for loading information, implementing access control (security) mechanisms and support for one or more user interface tool sets.
-The architecture, performance requirements, and overall size of thedata will determine software requirements.
-For example, a business intelligence data that includes data marts will require not only relational technology, but also multidimensional access and support a cloud-based architecture.
+Once the information requirements and metadata for a data lake have been identified and documented, user interfaces have been designed, and the data lake structure has been selected, a data lake engine that will support the data lake and all access approaches should be selected.
+Key issues include capability for loading information into the data lake, implementing access control (security) mechanisms and support for one or more user interface tool sets.
+The architecture, performance requirements, and overall size of the data lake will determine software requirements.
+For example, a data lake that includes data marts will require not only relational technology, but also multidimensional access and a client/ server architecture.
 See table 1.